 Free will is most often contrasted with determinism, but this strikes me as something of a false dichotomy, even for a hard-core libertarian.
 Depending on what we end up deciding free will is, whether or not determinism precludes free will, indeterminism does not save it.
 Famously, the equations of quantum mechanics, the most successful scientific theory ever, are fundamentally non-deterministic.
 That is, they predict outcomes of experiments within a statistical range, but there is always a random factor in the prediction of a particular single trial of an experiment.
 Moreover, this indeterminacy is generally believed not to be a fault of the equations, gaps to be filled in by future scientists, but a fundamental feature of physical reality.

 Some people look hopefully to this indeterminacy of quantum mechanics to give free will a toe-hold in the natural world.
-I will argue that there may be something to this, but it is not quantum mechanics' indeterminacy alone that does the trick.
+There may be something to this, but it is not quantum mechanics' indeterminacy alone that does the trick.
 If I am made of my parts, if I just am my parts, then I am in the thrall of their functioning, whether those parts function according to deterministic Newtonian physical principles or indeterministic quantum ones.
 According to my intuitions of what is meant by free will, it buys me no more free will to believe that somewhere in my brain, my decisions are being made by some electron jumping or not jumping to a higher energy orbit within a certain time (no matter how unpredictable beforehand) than to believe that my entire mind functions predictably like a clock.